- National Association of Woman Business Owners

 Awards & Recognitions

 Mona was selected by Best Lawyers as the 2017 Insurance Litigation “Lawyer of the Year” for Orange County.
-She was also on Super Lawyers Magazine’s list of “Top Women Attorneys in Southern California” and “Top 50 Attorneys in Orange County” in 2016 and 2017; in 2015, 2016, 2017, 2018 and 2019 she was named to the “Best Lawyers in America USA Guide” list; she has been included in the Southern California Super Lawyers list every year from 2006 to 2017; and most recently, Business Insurance named Mona a 2018 Woman to Watch, an honor celebrating leading women from every facet of the commercial insurance industry (including insurance law).
+She was also on Super Lawyers Magazine’s list of “Top Women Attorneys in Southern California” and “Top 50 Attorneys in Orange County” in 2016 and 2017; in 2015, 2016, 2017, 2018, 2019 and 2020 she was named to the “Best Lawyers in America USA Guide” list; she has been included in the Southern California Super Lawyers list every year from 2006 to 2020; and more recently, Business Insurance named Mona a 2018 Woman to Watch, an honor celebrating leading women from every facet of the commercial insurance industry (including insurance law).

-When M&R's Commercial Litigation practice was “Recommended" by The Legal 500, most recently in 2018, Mona was specifically identified by the esteemed directory.
+When M&R's Commercial Litigation practice was “Recommended" by The Legal 500 in 2019, Mona was specifically identified by the esteemed directory.
 Likewise, she has been inducted into the Trial Lawyer Honorary Society and the Litigation Counsel of America; thrice nominated for the “Top Women in Business” award by the Orange County Business Journal; and received the Five Year Membership Award from the National Association of Woman Business Owners.
-Finally, Mona was selected as one of the "Top Women Lawyers" in California by the Daily Journal in 2015, and she led an M&R litigation team that received the Daily Journal's Top Verdicts of 2014.
+Finally, Mona was selected as one of the "Top Women Lawyers" in California by the Daily Journal in 2015 and 2021, and she led an M&R litigation team that received the Daily Journal's Top Verdicts of 2014.